Post

 dotnet tool install --global --add-source ./nupkg graph

-### Update Existing Installatio
+### Update Existing Installation

 dotnet tool update --global --add-source ./nupkg graph